Orrin G. Hatch United States Courthouse: Design

-The new courthouse is "essentially one big cube with courtrooms at the corners."
+The courthouse is "essentially one big cube with courtrooms at the corners."
 It is ten stories tall above grade and 409,397 square feet.
 The courthouse is 180 feet long, 180 feet wide, and nearly 200 feet tall.
 It has ten courtrooms (seven for district judges, three for magistrate judges), fourteen judges' chambers, and two underground levels for parking and building support.
 It also houses offices of the U.S. Marshals Service and the U.S. Probation and Pretrial Services office.
 The new courthouse also meets new federal building security standards; the courthouse is set back fifty feet from the street and includes blast protection features, including progressive collapse design.

 The first floor has a public café, a jury orientation suite, and an intake counter.
 The second floor is office space for the court clerk's office.
 The ten current courtrooms are on floors three, seven and eight.
 The fifth and sixth floors have additional space for nine more courtrooms to be created, if needed.
 The fourth floor contains offices.
 Judges' chambers are located on the top two floors.

 The courthouse has a modern style, and relies extensively on "daylighting."
 Many windows of clear glass, as well as a skin of anodized aluminum, allow the courthouse to make extensive use of natural light in working spaces.
 All of the courtrooms were built against exterior walls to allow light to shine in.
 The courtrooms "occupy the four corners of the building, bathed in filtered natural daylight, bringing clarity and context to the proceedings within."
 The building contains a ten-story atrium containing a ten-story suspended sculpture (composed of 380 hexagonal tubes of optical aluminum on cables) by the glass artist James Carpenter.
 The courthouse also features two reflecting pools on the building's west side near the main entry.
 A smaller one is located to the south, while a larger one to the north runs the length of the building.
 The building earned LEED Gold certification for energy efficiency and environmental sustainability.